nesi/perf-training/_lessons/python-scatter/01b-profiling-mpi-map.md

 **Note:** command `map --profile` must precede "srun" in the case of an MPI program.
 For serial or OpenMP programs we recommend "map" and its options to be *after* "srun".

-## Interpreting the profile information
+## Interpreting the profiling data

 Upon execution, a file with subscript `.map` will be generated.
 The results can be viewed with the command `map`, for instance
 ```